Skylar Diggins: Professional career

+WNBA

+Tulsa Shock / Dallas Wings (2013–2019)
-In the 2013 WNBA Draft, Diggins was drafted 3rd overall by the Tulsa Shock.

-Diggins-Smith averaged 8.5 points per game, 1.9 rebounds per game, 26.4 minutes per game and led the Shock in assists per game (3.8).
+In the 2013 WNBA draft, Diggins was drafted 3rd overall by the Tulsa Shock.
+Diggins averaged 8.5 points per game, 1.9 rebounds per game, 26.4 minutes per game and led the Shock in assists per game (3.8).
 She was named to the All-Rookie Team.
 Diggins had a breakout year in the 2014 WNBA season and was named a WNBA All-Star for the first time and was also voted as a starter.
-In a regular season game loss to the San Antonio Stars, Diggins-Smith scored a career-high 34 points.
+In a regular season game loss to the San Antonio Stars, Diggins scored a career-high 34 points.
 During the All-Star game, she had a team high 27 points including a lay-up that sent the game into overtime.
 She ranked second in league in scoring with 20.1 points per game, fourth in assists with 5.0 and tenth in steals with 1.5.
-Diggins-Smith passed former guard Deanna Nolan for the most points in a Shock season with 683 points.
-Diggins-Smith won the 2014 WNBA Most Improved Player Award.
+Diggins passed former guard Deanna Nolan for the most points in a Shock season with 683 points.
+Diggins won the 2014 WNBA Most Improved Player Award.

-On June 28, 2015, Diggins-Smith suffered a torn ACL with 44 seconds left in a regular season game victory against the Seattle Storm, she would miss the rest of the season, including the playoffs since the Shock had a playoff berth finishing 3rd in the western conference.
+On June 28, 2015, Diggins suffered a torn ACL with 44 seconds left in a regular season game victory against the Seattle Storm, she would miss the rest of the season, including the playoffs since the Shock had a playoff berth finishing 3rd in the western conference.
 They would get swept in the first round by the Phoenix Mercury.
-Diggins-Smith only played 9 games and averaged 17.8 points per game, she was named a WNBA all-star starter for the second year in a row despite missing the all-star game due to the torn ACL injury.
+Diggins only played 9 games and averaged 17.8 points per game, she was named a WNBA all-star starter for the second year in a row despite missing the all-star game due to the torn ACL injury.

-Diggins-Smith is one of only a few WNBA All-Stars who do not play overseas during the off-season.

-After recovering from a torn ACL injury, Diggins-Smith returned in time for the 2016 season, her first game back from injury was on May 21, 2016.
+After recovering from a torn ACL injury, Diggins returned in time for the 2016 season, her first game back from injury was on May 21, 2016.
 By this time the Tulsa Shock had relocated to Dallas, Texas with the franchise being renamed the Dallas Wings.
-Diggins-Smith had also signed a multi-year contract extension with the Wings.
+Diggins had also signed a multi-year contract extension with the Wings.
 She played 27 games and averaged 13.1 points per game throughout the season.